saberzero1/quartz-themes/README.md

 ### GitHub Actions (Recommended)

-Add the following linte to your `deploy.yml` before the `permissions` section:
+Add the following lines to your `deploy.yml` before the `permissions` section:

 ```yaml
 env: